Home

 Variations:

-Cook spinach.
+Creamed Spinach: Cook spinach.
 Drain well and chop larger leaves coarsely.
 Place spinach in shallow baking dishes.
-Thoroughly mix in 1½ - 2 quarts white sauce (evenly distributed among baking dishes).
-Season with salt and pepper and sprinkle lightly with nutmeg.
-OPTIONAL: Bake at 350ºF for 15-20 minutes, or until bubbling and browned in spots.
+Thoroughly mix in 1-2 quarts white sauce, depending on desired "creaminess" .
+Evenly distribute sauce among baking dishes.

 1/3 cup servings.
-Makes about 5 quarts.
+Makes about 5 quarts

 16 cups raw cranberries